genexuslabs/GeneXus.Drawing-DotNet/CONTRIBUTION.md

 # Contribution
 Contribution is encouraged so long as they adhere to our guidelines and complies with Apache 2.0 licence.

 This repository uses _topic branches_ for organizing contributions always starting from the `main` branch.
-While there are several other branches in this repository (e.g. `beta`), contributions will only be accepted on the `main` branch.
+While there are several other branches in this repository (e.g. `release/*`), contributions will only be accepted on the `main` branch.
 Please refer to [Branches](#branches) section for detailed information.

 To be considered for inclusion, a contribution must fall into one of the following categories: